 The heating is a low pressure oil burning gravity system with direct radiators.
-The radiators in the reading room are contained in recesses in cisco and cost, completely equipped, approximately \$44,000.
+The radiators in the reading room are contained in recesses in the book cases and provided with grille faces.

 The electric lighting is all direct.
 Eight large fixtures are suspended from points in the ceiling design of the main reading room.
 On the exterior of the building are three ornamental light standards, each provided with a 500-watt lamp and reflector, for the purpose of flooding the exterior of the building with electric light.